takacsmark/flask-sql-ci-docker/README.md

 make prod-deploy
 ```

+Initialize the database.

+* Identify your application's Docker container with `docker ps`.
+* Open an interactive shell in the container with `docker exec -ti <container_id> /bin/ash`.
+* Initialize the db with `flask db init && flask db migrate && flask db upgrade`.

-Use standard Swarm management commmands to see logs and manage your stack, e.g.:
+Use standard Swarm management commands to see logs and manage your stack, e.g.:

 ```terminal
 docker service ls